-- 1. What are the possibilities of a mission being lived and permeated in a school's culture if it is unknown? - 2.
+- 1. What are the metrics used to determine if a Mission is being lived and permeated within a school's culture or if it is unknown? - 2.
 Which hill do you want to die on?
-Are there things that matter more than others when it comes to mission and vision? - 3.
-What aspects of your school community or traditions might be altered by a new or refined mission/vision? - 4.
+What are your non negotiable core factors that go in into your mission/vision? - 3.
+What aspects of your school community, traditions and culture might be altered by a new or refined mission/vision? - 4.
 Is there a particular catchphrase or one question you could create and use that would help the staff and parents be unified behind the mission?
 Meaning, when someone brings a concern or and idea to you is there something simple you can use to remind them of the focus and direction of the school? - 5.
-Can a school be 'saved' from closure if it is rebranded behind a new mission and vision?
+How does one know if the school mission or vision needs to be rebranded in conjunction with a shift to a liberal arts curriculum?